mgrider/SKHexGrid/README.md

   - neighboring cells
   - diagonally neighboring cells
   - shortest path to some other cell
-* Add a UINavigationController and additional types of examples.
+* Add a navigation to additional "canned" examples
   - An example drawn with `UIKit`
   - An example that does not "fit" to the screen size, and instead is much larger and scrolls off screen in all directions
   - A fully functioning game example? ([Hex](https://en.wikipedia.org/wiki/Hex_(board_game)) maybe?)